 You can’t go wrong with Choice Hotels.
 They operate hotels like Quality Inn, Comfort Inn, and Econo Lodge, found across the nation with more than 2,500 pet-friendly locations.
 They have an easy to use website listing all of their pet-friendly accommodations, along with travel tips, the top dog-friendly cities, and a pet travel checklist.
 With so many brands, locations, and price points to choose from, they are one of the best options when it comes to road travel.

 Camping is a great option for the adventurous pups out there.
 There are plenty of campgrounds across the country that are affordable.
 Plus, most come with amenities to make your stay more comfortable, like bathrooms, a shower, laundry, and even WiFi.
 If you’re lucky you’ll get to stay in a State Park.
-Check out sites like GoCampingAmerica or Camping USA to find camp grounds on your route.
+Check out GoCampingAmerica or Camping USA to find camp grounds on your route.